certtools/intelmq/docs/user/installation.rst

 Install Dependencies
 --------------------

-If you are using native packages, you can simply skip this section as all dependencies are installed automatically.
+**If you are using native packages, you skip this section as all dependencies are installed automatically.**

 Ubuntu / Debian
 ^^^^^^^^^^^^^^^